CNA-Tech/PKS-Ninja/Staging/LabGuides/NSX-Hard-Way/readme.md

 - From the `cli-vm`, ping the T0 uplink port address `192.168.200.3` to test connectivity

- 8.9 Configure PKS Compute T1 Ports
+ 8.9 Configure PKS Service T1 Ports

 - Click **Networking** -> **Routers**
 - Click on **t1-pks-service** (_Verify that the router name is now listed over 'Overview'_)